 When it comes to luxury and comfort for today’s Ford F-150, nothing compares with the Lance 650.
 Indeed, the F-150 and Lance 650 combination is so luxurious and easy to drive, it remains one of Cruise America’s most popular rental RVs.
 The Lance 650 is one of our favorites as well.
 Not only does it provide a north-south queen bed and a full size wet bath with a sink, but it also features a large kitchen and a dinette long enough to sleep an adult.
 With standard equipment, the Lance 650 weighs just 1,700 pounds dry and 1,903 pounds wet.
 It has a floor length of 6 feet 10 inches long and offers a spacious 6 feet 9 inches of interior height.
 The tank sizes of this short-bed camper are excellent with 22 gallons fresh, 15 gallons grey, and 16 gallons black.
 We’re also big fans of Lance’s new exterior one-piece TPO nose cap, which gives the camper a sleek and aerodynamic look, the on-demand tankless water heater, and Lance’s new Easy Charge exterior charging center for quick battery charging.
 Versatile enough to fit on both 6.5-foot and 5.5-foot pickup trucks and a great little camper, the Lance 650 offers everything you could possibly want except for the excessive weight.
 Still, many F-150s will need to have the suspension upgraded and have higher rated wheels and tires installed to haul this luxury hotel around—unless, of course, the truck is already equipped with the heavy-duty payload package.
-We also recommend getting the 5.0L V8 for extra climbing power.
+We also recommend getting the 5.0L V8 for extra climbing power up hills and mountains.
 The base MSRP for the Lance 650 is $23,738.

 2. Bundutec Wild

 A relatively new design by truck camper guru Rory Willet, the Bundutec Wild pushes the truck camper envelope in a big way.
 The Wild not only comes with a complete wet-bath, but also a large, grey water holding tank that makes using that wet-bath practical.
 With its gray aluminum exterior and black accents, it’s also a great looking camper.
 The Wild’s 7-foot floorplan features a kitchen and wet-bath on the driver side, a refrigerator with loads of storage on the front wall, and a full-length dinette on the passenger side.
 Standard features include a north-south 56×74-inch mattress with lift up under bed storage, a 21-gallon fresh water tank, a 17-gallon grey water holding tank, a NovaKool R3000 compressor refrigerator, a stainless steel sink, and window and door screens fine enough to keep out annoying “no-see-ums” bugs.
 Bundutec’s best options include a Zamp 160 watt solar power system, the BunduAwn wrap-around awning, and the revolutionary Truma Combi water heater furnace that not only saves on weight and space, but is also whisper quiet when in operation.
-Easily, one of the 10 Best Campers for the Ford F-150 Pickup Truck.
+Easily, one of the 10 best campers for the Ford F-150.
 At 1,610 pounds the Bundutec Wild is a bit on the heavy side with its rugged, all-wood construction, but it’s hard to downgrade a camper as well-equipped as the Wild, which is why it’s ranked so high.
 The list price for the Wild is only $18,600, a real bargain when you consider all that you get for the money.

 3. Four Wheel Camper Hawk